Westminster Abbey: 8 Major Facts

 Westminster belongs to the sitting monarch of England

 In 1560, two years into Queen Elizabeth’s reign, Westminster was given the “Royal Peculiar” status.
-Having properly established the English Protestant church and becoming the supreme governor of the Church of England, Queen Elizabeth decreed that the Abbey be property of the sitting monarch.
+Having properly established the English Protestant Church and becoming the supreme governor of the Church of England, Queen Elizabeth decreed that the Abbey be the property of the sitting monarch.

 Following those changes, Westminster’s official name to this day has been the Collegiate Church of St. Peter, Westminster.

 The Abbey is the final resting place for over 3,000 people

 One of the first and most significant persons to be buried at Westminster was Edward I, who died on July 7, 1307.
 Edward I, also known as Edward Longshanks and the Hammer of the Scots, was buried in the Abbey on 27 October.

 Initially buried in a tomb in front of the high alter of the Abbey, the remains of Edward I were moved (on the orders of King Henry III) to an even more elegant tomb behind the high altar.
 The Abbey is also home to the final remains of 17 monarchs, including Henry III, Edward III, Richard II, Henry V, and Henry VII.

 Many distinguished poets, Nobel Prize laureates, Prime Ministers of the United Kingdom, scientists, and artists make up the over 3,000 people that have been buried at the Abbey since its inception.
 Most notable of those people include English writers Charles Dickens, William Shakespeare, and Jane Austen.
 Famous English scientists like Charles Darwin, Sir Isaac Newton and Stephen Hawking (his ashes) have been buried at the abbey.

 Other interesting facts about Westminster Abbey